Faculty of Senior Fellows

 Judith K. Boyd, M.A., J.D.

-Judith K. Boyd recently assumed the duties of the newly created Northeast Regional Privacy Officer position within the Department of Homeland Security U.S. Citizenship and Immigration Service (DHS/USCIS) Office of Privacy.
+Judith K. Boyd serves as the Northeast Regional Privacy Officer within the Department of Homeland Security U.S. Citizenship and Immigration Service (DHS/USCIS) Office of Privacy.
 Her responsibilities include promoting compliance with federal privacy laws, regulations and policies through education and awareness training, policy development, and incorporating appropriate privacy protections into USCIS technology systems.
 She came to DHS/USCIS after completing a one year deployment as an Army Reservist in support of the United States European Command in Stuttgart, Germany.
 While on active duty, Ms. Boyd engaged in extensive high-level interactions with senior international and national military and civilian officials on a significant number of highly complex issues affecting all countries in the U.S. European Command area of responsibility, to include negotiating the terms of reference and implementing agreements for Status of Forces Agreements and Ballistic Missile Defense Agreements.

 Prior to her mobilization, Ms. Boyd served as the Chief Counsel for the Minority, U.S. House of Representatives Permanent Select Committee on Intelligence.
 Her responsibilities include advising the Ranking Member and minority staff, conducting oversight of Intelligence Community activities with emphasis on covert activities, cyber security and homeland security, and drafting legislation.